-- 3Just this past year, they finished up their Ecosytsems exhibit, which is great.
+Sure, their Ecosytsems exhibit is great fun for the offspring, but what CSC really has is the Space Shuttle!
+A whole space shuttle parked next to it!
+Hard to beat that, really.
 This place is technically free, tho they do ask for donations.
 It is a terrific way to spend a good chunk of the day with the kids, and I have yet to meet a kid that doesn't love it.
-There's also an Air and Space Gallery in another building nearby (the one with the giant jet fighter bolted to the roof) that is full of dated, hilarious exhibits... but also a fun (empty) space for them to run around in and look at ACTUAL modules from a couple of the moon missions which are cool as hell.
+There's also an Air and Space Gallery in another building nearby (the one with the giant jet fighter bolted to the roof) that is full of dated, hilarious exhibits... but also a fun (empty) space for them to run around in and look at ACTUAL modules from a couple of the moon missions which are cool as hell.www.californiasciencecenter.org

 This is one of the most Los Angeles things you can do with your kids in this city.
 The views are spectacular and the observatory itself is both free and neat.
 If you want to spend money on the planetarium show, you can, but otherwise, wander around in exhibits both old and new.
 A fun way to make an afternoon of it is to park at the bottom of the hill and walk up one of the many trails, getting a great view the whole way.
 Once you are done inside and feel ambitious, keep climbing up to the top of Mt Hollwood that looms over the place.
 Its not a long hike and you get a 360 view of the entire Metropolitan area, including the Valley side, too.